Article Collection

 Unix vendors were 5 to 10 years late in providing Unix on hardware that was, price-wise, accessible to the general public.
 Arguably, they never provided this option, turning Unix into a niche.

-Unix vendors were 5 to 10 years late in reacting to an obvious industry trend – the emergence of feeble microcomputers and PCs, whose popularity and agility far surpassed Unix vendors’, made their business models obsolete, and eventually starved them of influence and income needed to respond.
+Unix vendors were 5 to 10 years late in reacting to an obvious industry trend – the emergence of feeble microcomputers and PCs, whose popularity and agility far surpassed Unix vendors’, made their business models obsolete, and eventually starved them of income and influence needed to respond.

 There were people who understood the direction of the market.
 For example, Larry McVoy and others warned Sun Microsystems in a 1993 letter titled The Sourceware Operating System Proposal, but it did not have much effect.
 Besides, even that letter was authored 8 years after the 1985 release of i386 CPU, the first PC CPU reasonable enough to run Unix.